theninthsky/client-side-rendering/README.md

 ![Before Page Render](images/before-page-render.png)
 ![After Page Render](images/after-page-render.png)

-This happens due to the common approach of wrapping routes with Suspense:
+This happens due to the common approach of wrapping only the routes with Suspense:

 ```js
 const App = () => {